Health Benefits Of Inversions In Yoga, & How To To Them

 They will also help improve your immune system; as circulation is enhanced, and thereby ensuring healthy cell production.

-These poses also help soothe the nerves and calm the mind.
 In turn, that supports your immune system’s ability to fight foreign invaders.

 First, practise Mountain Pose & all the arm variations